-The United States imposed sanctions on Myanmar's defence ministry and two banks, namely Myanmar Foreign Trade Bank ('MFTB') and Myanma Investment and Commercial Bank ('MICB'), used by the ruling military junta to buy arms and other goods from foreign sources.
-Therefore, protests and movements caused temporary disruptions in the business operations across Myanmar including other key services such as electricity, logistics and digital connectivity and this led to high fluctuation in exchange rate.
+The United States imposed sanctions on Myanmar's defense ministry and two banks, namely Myanmar Foreign Trade Bank ('MFTB') and Myanma Investment and Commercial Bank ('MICB'), used by the ruling military junta to buy arms and other goods from foreign sources.
+Therefore, protests and movements caused temporary disruptions in the business operations across Myanmar including other key services such as electricity, logistics, and digital connectivity, and this led to high fluctuation in exchange rate.

 Pact Global Microfinance Fund ("PGMF"), the largest microfinance provider in Myanmar, has announced its closure after forgiving more than US\$156 million of the outstanding debts of 890,000 borrowers.
 PGMF announced that it would cease operating in Myanmar after 30 June 2023.
-PGMF concluded that it can no longer operate in Myanmar despite working diligently over the last two years to persuade the government to allow the organization to continue serving hundreds of thousands of borrowers and savers.
-The Myanmar government refused to give its approval for PGMF to register as a commercial entity for PGMF to be able to continue to provide microfinance loans, unless PGMF will agree to share the organization's profits and that all its assets will go to the government in the future.
+They already stop to operation and now try to doing approval on close operation license with government.
+PGMF concluded that it can no longer operate in Myanmar despite working diligently over the last two years to persuade the government to allow it to continue serving hundreds of thousands of borrowers and savers.
+The Myanmar government refused to give its approval for PGMF to register as a commercial entity for PGMF to be able to continue to provide microfinance loans, unless PGMF will agree to share its profits and that all its assets will go to the government in the future.
 PGMF has served nearly 15,000 villages and 2.3 million clients over its 25 years of service to the people of Myanmar.